datcit/guides/pve_alerting/readme.md

 ## Step 2
 At this point, you should have the "Proxmox Console" window open.
-To proceed, install the `tpm2-tools` package.
+To proceed, install the following packages.
 Run the following command in the "Proxmox Console":
 ```bash
 apt install -y libsasl2-modules mailutils